JaySawant31/DermaVision-AI-classification/README.md

 **Problem Statement**

 Classification of skin diseases helps in early and accurate diagnosis, enabling timely and appropriate treatment.
 It also aids in standardizing care and improving clinical decision-making.
+Timely diagnosis becomes an important factor considering the fact that these diseases need to receive prompt medication to curb their spread.

 **Our Approach**